BerdyPango/ddns-client-aliyun/README.md

 sub_domain = cloud, home
 type = A
 ```
-You can copy from the default config file or name a config file, remember to specify the `--config` option:
+Copy from the default config file from `config-samples/ddns.conf.sample` or create a new one, remember to specify the `--config` option:
 ```bash
 $ (sudo) cp ./config-samples/ddns.conf.sample ./ddns.conf

 $ (sudo) python ddns.py --config ddns.conf
 ```

 ## Docker Support
 If you prefer the Docker way.
 You could find the docker image at [Docker Hub](https://hub.docker.com/r/frosthe/ddns-client-aliyun).
-Just simply pull it to your home server or local machine:
+Simply pull the image into your home server or local machine:
 ```
 $ (sudo) docker pull frosthe/ddns-client-aliyun
 ```
-Run the docker image with same options like the client:
+Run the docker image with same options like described above:
 ```bash
 $ (sudo) docker run frosthe/ddns-client-aliyun --config ./ddns.conf
 ```